-As applicable, The Legacy Academy will provide parents, students and the District with copies of all appropriate student records and will otherwise assist students in transferring to their next school.
+As applicable, The Legacy Academy will provide parents, students and the County Office of Education with copies of all appropriate student records and will otherwise assist students in transferring to their next school.
 All transfers of student records will be made in compliance with the Family Educational Rights and Privacy Act ("FERPA") 20 U.S.C. § 1232(g).
 The Legacy Academy will ask the County Office of Education to store original records of The Legacy Academy students.
 All student records of The Legacy Academy shall then be transferred to the County Office of Education upon The Legacy Academy closure.
-If the District will not or cannot store the records, The Legacy Academy shall work with the County Office of Education to determine a suitable alternative location for storage.
+If the County Office of Education will not or cannot store the records, The Legacy Academy shall work with the County Office of Education to determine a suitable alternative location for storage.